-Hemorrhagic enteritis is an acute GI disorder affecting young turkeys 4 wk of age and older.
+Hemorrhagic enteritis is an acute GI disorder affecting young turkeys ≥4 wk old.
 In its most severe form, it is characterized by depression and hemorrhagic droppings.
-Mortality may be increased; however, this is rare due to extensive use of vaccines.
+Mortality may be increased; however, this is rare because of extensive use of vaccines.
 Marble spleen disease is an acute respiratory disease of pheasants characterized by depression, enlarged mottled spleens, pulmonary congestion, and death.
 Both diseases are caused by similar viruses.
 Species-specific differences in clinical response are thought to be related to differences in the target organs for anaphylaxis and variation in viral pathotype.
 Infection with less virulent pathotypes in either host often may go undetected until secondary bacterial infections begin to develop as a result of viral-induced immunosuppression.

 Similar diseases have been seen sporadically in other species of birds such as chickens (splenomegaly), guinea fowl, peafowl, and chukar partridges.

 Etiology and Epidemiology

 The etiologic agent is a nonenveloped, icosahedral DNA virus, 70–90 nm in diameter.
 It is a member of the family Adenoviridae and the genus Siadenovirus.
 Based on differences in presentation within host species, numerous viral pathotypes appear to exist.
 These differ slightly at the DNA level but are indistinguishable serologically.